sunny-kim-92/light-musings/content/posts/ir/ir.md

 tags: ['Fantasy Football', 'Sports', 'Data Analysis']
 ---

-IR-eligible players on the waiver wire are, by definition, slim pickings.
-Even in perfect scenarios, the likelihood of these players making a fantasy impact in anything but the deepest formats is minute.
+IR-eligible players on the waiver wire are by definition slim pickings.
+The likelihood of these players making a fantasy impact in anything but the deepest formats is minimal.
 But in leagues that provide roster spots for injured players, IR-eligibility represents a free lottery ticket, unburdened by the opportunity cost of rostering a healthy contributor.
 For those with an open IR spot, it couldn’t hurt to take a stab at these players:

 ### Derrius Guice (RB - Washington)
-An ACL tear last offseason, coupled with a meniscus tear in Week 1 this year, robbed Guice of the opportunity to display the formidable talent he showed during a productive career at LSU.
+An ACL tear last offseason, coupled with a meniscus tear in Week 1 this year, has robbed Guice of a fair chance to display the formidable talent he showed during a productive career at LSU.
 He has virtually no body of work as a professional, but frankly, his college numbers speak for themselves.
-Compare Guice’s numbers with those of current NFL workhorse and LSU teammate, Leonard Fournette:
+See how Guice’s numbers compare with those of current NFL workhorse and fellow teammate at LSU, Leonard Fournette:

 **2015 Totals and Averages - Derrius Guice and Leonard Fournette**